pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 #### New editors start as "Guests"

 A new editor will be considered a guest editor for the first 3 months of their tenure and/or until they have completed their first review.
-Once they have completed a review, they can be considered a full editor as deemed appropriate by the Software Review Lead and the current editorial board.
+Once a Guest Editor has completed a review, they are considered a full editor as deemed appropriate by the Software Review Lead and the current editorial board.

 #### _ad hoc_ guest editors

-Adhoc editors are editors with specific skill sets that are brought in to lead a single review.
-Examples of when there might be a need for an _ad hoc_ editor
+An ad hoc editor has specific skill sets that are required to lead a single review.
+Examples of when pyOpenSci needs an _ad hoc_ editor
 include:

-* If there is a conflict of interest between a package submitter and the editorial team (e.g., a close colleague of everyone on the team)
+* If there is a conflict of interest between a package submitter and the editorial team (for example, a close colleague of everyone on the team)
-* If the editorial board is at capacity handling the current review load
+* If the editorial board is at capacity, handling the current review load
 * If a very specialized skill set is needed (in a one-off type of situation)

-In this case, you may consider using our internal reviewer sign-up list to see if someone who signed up to be a reviewer might want to serve as an editor.
+In this case, you may consider using our internal reviewer sign-up list to see if someone who signed up to be a reviewer wants to serve as an editor.

 ### Experience required to be an editor